MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/certificate.md

 ---
 title: Run the agent with a self-signed certificate
-description: Learn how to run the build and release agent with a self-signed certificate for VSTS and Team Foundation Server (TFS) ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd
+description: Learn how to run the build and release agent with a self-signed certificate for Azure Pipelines and Team Foundation Server (TFS) ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd